hakimmazouz/frontend-challenge/README.md

 Lots of things I would have liked to work on, like fleshing out the canvas (2 finger pan, wheel zooming) and nail the data structure (though that would be more of a backend dev task).
 The data structure is just for rendering this, I didn't think through a full proper scenario.

 I particularly like the type safe event emitter.
 You might notice that I use refs a lot to add dynamic styling, instead of putting it on the nodes in the context.
 This is to avoid rerenders on every single mousemovement.
 However, in a real world scenario, if we were to save the positions, it could have made sense to save it somewhere so all the data flows 1 way.
+Another thing is the Icon component, I'd much rather have it load icons dynamically instead of shipping all icon instances in 1 component.

 No libraries were installed, and no generative AI was used for this.